Why Is Physical Activity Important for Diabetes Management?

 Physical Activity

-However, exercise also requires careful planning and monitoring, as it can affect blood glucose levels in different ways depending on the activity’s type, intensity, duration, and timing.
+Exercise also requires careful planning and monitoring, as it can affect blood glucose levels in different ways depending on the activity’s type, intensity, duration, and timing.

 Benefits of Exercise for Diabetic People